 An Oral Will

 Some people refer to this type of will as a "deathbed will."
 The testator creates the will by making an oral statement at a time when the testator believes that he or she is on their deathbed and believes death to be imminent.
 To be valid, the statement must be made in the presence of two witnesses who can understand what the testator is saying.
 They must record the will and deposit it with the Registrar for Matters of Succession.
 If the testator is still alive one month after he or she made the will, it will no longer be valid.

 In order for a will to fully and clearly reflect a person's wishes and meet all legal requirements in Israel, the person should seek the assistance of a knowledgeable Israeli-licensed lawyer.
 If a will is not properly prepared and executed, it may lead to the very same problems that the testator wanted to avoid by making one in the first place.
 Will disputes during the probate process can be costly and stressful for all parties.

-If you would like to learn more about the role that a will can serve in your overall estate plan, please contact Aharoni Law Firm for a complimentary consultation.
+If you would like to learn more about the role that a will can serve in your overall estate plan and succession laws in Israel, please contact Aharoni Law Firm for a complimentary consultation.
 A knowledgeable and experienced probate and estate planning lawyer from our Israeli law firm will tailor our advice and representation to meet your unique needs.